Varini/varini/README.md

 Although never is often better than *right* now.
 If the implementation is hard to explain, it's a bad idea.
 If the implementation is easy to explain, it may be a good idea.
-Namespaces are one honking great idea -- let's do more of those!
+Namespaces are one honking great idea -- let's do more of those!'''
-'''
 ```
 ## Contact
 <a href="https://www.linkedin.com/in/leonardovarini/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn" /></a>&nbsp;
 <a href="mailto:leonardovarini@gmail.com"><img src="https://img.shields.io/badge/gmail-%23D14836.svg?&style=for-the-badge&logo=gmail&logoColor=white" alt="Gmail"/></a>
 <!--
 **Varini/varini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.